T-U-R-A/tura-coding-book/Concepts.typ

 If you also want to be able to access elements at specific indexes in a set, you can use a Fenwick tree as a frequency table.
 This means that at `fewn[x]`, you store the of times element `x` occurs in your original data.
 Of course `fewn[x]` will actually store the sum of frequencies from `x - LSSB(x) + 1` to `x` but you get the point.
 This makes is sorted by default because it describes how many times 1 appears, followed by how many times 2 appears and so on.

-Now if you want to add an element `a` to the set, you simply do `add(a,1)` in the Fenwick tree to increase it's frequency by 1.
-If you want to remove an element `b`, you do `add(b, -1)` to decrease it's frequency by 1.
+Now if you want to add an element `a` to the set, you simply do `add(a,1)` in the Fenwick tree to increase its frequency by 1.
+If you want to remove an element `b`, you do `add(b, -1)` to decrease its frequency by 1.
 If you want to find the index of the last occurrence of an element `c`, do `sum(c)`, if you want to find the index of the first occurrence of `c` do `sum(c-1) + 1`.
 And finally, the main difference is the ability to find what element is at position `i`.
 This requires a new function.

 Here's the code of the search function: